 Plex-Earth offers several features to maximize efficiency and let one work with accuracy whilst having the most convenient options available for him through customization.
 We want to exhibit this by offering a custom georeferencing system to quickly associate your drawing with the real world.
 Georeferencing, which is the process of adding geographic information to drawings, is a prerequisite for using any other feature of Plex-Earth.

 There are cases where an existing drawing has been drafted without taking into consideration any georeference system, or where it is unknown.
-Instead of completely redrafting your drawing from scratch, what can be done then is to associate a point in your AutoCAD drawing with a point in Google Earth or with known coordinates, by utilizing a feature called Quick Georeference.
+Instead of completely redrafting your drawing from scratch, what can be done then is to associate a point in your AutoCAD or BricsCAD drawing with a point in Google Earth or with known coordinates, by utilizing a feature called Quick Georeference.

 Already know the coordinate system for your georeference?
 Browse the tutorial here to georeference your drawing by choosing a Coordinate system.

 To use this tool, go to the Plex-Earth Lite ribbon and click on "Set Georeference" on the Project panel.
 Alternatively, you may type PXV_GEO in the command line.

 A window will pop up to ask where the project is located.
 Two options will pop up, Quick Georeference and Coordinate System.
 Select "Use Quick Georeference".

 Let us first specify the geographic location of a known point in the drawing by clicking on the button highlighted below.

 Another small window will pop up.
 You can either type the latitude/longitude data of your point by clicking ENTER VALUES, or just copy and paste the location data from Google Earth by choosing PASTE LOCATION FROM GOOGLE EARTH.

 To copy your location data from Google Earth, follow the steps below:

 - Locate a point in your project on Google Earth.